LSR 2-1 Sportster

 Elemental

-Sportsters, or basic Sporteter designs, have ruled the drag strips for more than 50 years.
+Sportsters, or basic Sportster designs, have ruled the drag strips for more than 50 years.
 Struts, lowered, chain drive, spokes, a sticky rear tire and bare to the bone...four cams and 7000 rpm in a light chassis that is now rubber-mounted so you don't wear out the porcelain on your teeth.
 Elemental.

 Silver in S.F.V.